ligato/sfc-controller/README.md

 For a quick start with the sfc-controller, you can use pre-built Docker images with the Agent and VPP on [Dockerhub][6].

-0. Start ETCD and Kafka on your host (e.g. in Docker as described [here][7]).
+0. Start ETCD on your host (e.g. in Docker as described [here][7]).
    Note: **The SFC Controller in the pre-built Docker image will not start if it can't connect to Etcd**.

-1. Run VPP + VPP Agent in a Docker image:
+1. Run the controller in a Docker image:
 ```
 docker pull ligato/sfc-controller
 docker run -it --name sfc-contoller --rm ligato/sfc-controller